JollyCoderPNG/OneShedule/README.md

 <h1>Telegram One Bot 🤖</h1>

-<p">Welcome to the One!
+<p>Welcome to the One!
 This bot is designed to make managing your schedule a breeze.</p>

 <h2>Features</h2>
 <ul>